grentank/create-react-ssr-layout/README.md

 ### npm start

-Executes webpack to create bundles and then launches the server on specified port via babel-node.
+Executes webpack to create bundles and then launches the server on a specified port via babel-node.

 ### npm run launch